Most wild varieties of mushrooms are poisonous for humans and birds alike. Even edible mushrooms can contain agaritine, hydrazine, and formaldehyde.

 The most effective way to reduce toxins in mushrooms is by boiling them.
 Follow this process:

-- Wash the mushrooms under the tap to remove bacteria and pesticides.
+2. Wash the mushrooms under the tap to remove contaminants.

 A cooked button, cremini, portobello, or porcini mushroom is safe for pet parrots once or twice a week.
 Combine them with different nutritious vegetables for other essential vitamins and minerals.